Ravindra Jadeja: International career

 In the historic 4–0 home Test series win against Australia in February–March 2013, Jadeja took 24 wickets, dismissing the Australian captain Michael Clarke five out of six times in the series which cemented his place in the team as an all-rounder, despite not contributing much with the bat.
 His seven-wicket haul, including a five-for in the second innings of the final Test match, earned him the Man of the Match award.
 He played an important role for India in lifting the ICC Champions Trophy 2013.
-He was the highest wicket taker of the tournament with 12 wickets, which won him the Golden Ball.
+He was the highest wicket-taker of the tournament with 12 wickets, which won him the Golden Ball.
 He made 33* with bat and took 2 wickets in the final against England.
-He was also named as part of the 'Team of the Tournament' by the ICC and ESPNCricinfo.
+He was also named as part of the 'Team of the Tournament' by the ICC and ESPNcricinfo.

-He was ranked as the No.1 bowler in ODI Cricket by the ICC in August 2013.
-Jadeja is the first India bowler to top the rankings since Anil Kumble, who topped the table in 1996.
-He is the fourth India bowler after Kapil Dev, Maninder Singh and Kumble to be ranked No. 1.
+He was ranked as the No.1 bowler in ODI cricket by the ICC in August 2013.
+Jadeja was the first India bowler to top the rankings since Anil Kumble, who topped the table in 1996.
+He is the fourth India bowler after Kapil Dev, Maninder Singh and Kumble to be ranked No.1.

-Jadeja scored his maiden test fifty on 20 July 2014, playing against England and saving the match for India who were struggling at 235/7.
+Jadeja scored his maiden Test fifty on 20 July 2014, playing against England and saving the match for India, who were struggling at 235/7.
 He made 68 runs from just 57 balls.
 His partnership of 99 with Bhuvneshwar Kumar helped India set England a target of 319.

 Jadeja was selected for the 2015 Cricket World Cup in Australia and New Zealand despite not being fully fit due to a shoulder injury.
 He took 9 wickets in 8 games.
 His returns with the bat were modest, scoring just 57 runs from 5 innings.
 India went on to lose against Australia in the semi-final.
 After his poor performance in the next ODI series in Bangladesh, he was dropped from the Indian team.

-Jadeja returned strongly in the next Ranji season (2015–16), where he picked up 38 wickets from 4 games and 215 runs, including 3 50+ scores.
-His strong performances were rewarded with selection for the Indian test side facing South Africa at home.
+Jadeja returned strongly in the next Ranji season (2015–16), where he picked up 38 wickets from four games and 215 runs, including three 50+ scores.
+His strong performances were rewarded with selection for the Indian Test side facing South Africa at home.
 Jadeja helped his team achieve victory, by taking 23 wickets in 4 games.
 He scored 109 runs in the series, which included crucial knocks lower down the order.
-Jadeja was included in Indian limited-overs side touring Australia to play 5 ODIs and 3 T20Is.
-In ODIs, Jadeja bowled economically in a series where more than 3000 runs were scored in 5 matches.
-He took 3 wickets at an economy rate of 5.35.
-He was the second highest wicket-taker in T20Is, picking up 5 wickets in 3 games.
-In the second game of the series, Jadeja took a blinder off his own bowling to get the important wicket of Shane Watson and he also ran Aaron Finch out, who was batting on 74 at that moment.
+Jadeja was included in Indian limited-overs side touring Australia to play five ODIs and three T20Is.
+In the ODIs, Jadeja bowled economically in a series where more than 3,000 runs were scored in five matches.
+He took three wickets at an economy rate of 5.35.
+He was the second-highest wicket-taker in T20Is, picking up five wickets in three games.
+In the second game of the series, Jadeja took a great catch off his own bowling to get the important wicket of Shane Watson, and he also ran Aaron Finch out, who was batting on 74 at that moment.